Monarch Airlines: 2010 to 2014

 On 10 July 2012, Monarch announced a launch of a new base at Leeds/Bradford with 12 new destinations.
 The base opened on 22 March 2013.
 As of mid-2012, Globus Travel's shareholders included Amerald Investments (88%), Atlantic Financial Services (7%) and Abaco Holdings (4%).
 On 13 December 2012, Monarch announced that they had come on board as a new sponsor for Leeds United FC.
 This sponsorship promotes Monarch's base and routes at Leeds Bradford Airport.

-Monarch used to operate two Airbus A330-200s until it ceased long-haul operations in April 2015.
+Airbus A330-200s operated until long-haul operations were halted in April 2015.

-Cabin aboard a Monarch aircraft; Monarch was in the process of replacing the reclining seats with new non-reclining, lightweight seats at the time of closure.

 On 1 July 2013, Monarch announced an order for a further two Airbus A321s.
 The aircraft was due to be delivered in April and May 2015, but it changed to just a single A320 in April 2015.
 On 12 December 2013, Monarch announced that Monarch Airlines had returned to profit in the year ending October 2013 and that passenger numbers were up 9.5% to 7 million and in line to carry more than 10 million by 2016.
 In the same announcement, Monarch confirmed that it planned to order 60 new aircraft in an order worth $6 Billion for delivery up to 2024 and would announce the successful tender in Q1 of 2014 from either Airbus/Boeing and Bombardier.

 In July 2014 the airline announced that it had selected Boeing, with the 737MAX, as the preferred bidder for 30 new aircraft.
 Monarch confirmed the order in October 2014, with deliveries due to take place from Q2 of 2018.